wdawson/okta.github.io/_source/_posts/2017-03-21-spring-boot-oauth.md

 **Changelog:**

+* Feb 2, 2018: Added more information to `application.yml` so it's easier to copy and paste.
 * Oct 20, 2017: Added missing `scope: openid profile email` to `application.yaml`.
 * Oct 11, 2017: Updated instructions for the [Okta Developer Console](/blog/2017/09/25/all-new-developer-console).